-- With over 70,000 members, it is the largest community within the Law Society.
+- With over 70,000 members, it one of the largest communities within the Law Society.

-- Membership is free and automatic for LPC students, LPC graduates (including those working as paralegals), trainee solicitors, and solicitors with up to five years post qualification experience.
+- Membership is free and automatic for solicitor apprentices, LPC students, LPC graduates (including those working as paralegals), trainee solicitors, and solicitors with up to five years post qualification experience.

 - The JLD is all about its members and their needs.
 To enable us to better represent you, we want to hear from you.
 Email us at firstname.lastname@example.org.